egaega/HoloLens-ROS/SetUp.md

 necessary package : Universal Windows Platform development, Game Development with Unity better? : deselect the Unity Editor optional component if installed a newer veersion of Unity
 ### 3.Hololens Emulator
+if hyper-V is not active, never end install.
 ### 4.Vuforia